-PrEP is potentially the game-changer that will make reaching the 2020 HIV prevention target possible - but only if it is accessible and affordable for those most at risk of HIV.
-Both the UK PROUD study and the French and Canadian IPERGAY trials reported 86% reductions in risk of HIV infection among participants using PrEP to prevent HIV infection.
+PrEP is potentially a game-changer that will make reaching Australia's 2020 HIV prevention target possible - but only if PrEP is accessible and affordable for those at high risk of HIV.
+Both the UK PROUD study and the French and Canadian IPERGAY trials reported 86% reductions in risk of HIV infection among participants using PrEP to prevent HIV.
 Conservative analysis by the Kirby Institute for Infection and Immunity in Society indicates that making PrEP available to just those gay men at highest risk of acquiring HIV would reduce HIV diagnoses in Australia by 44 per cent in the first 12 months, preventing 332 people from acquiring HIV.

-The TGA's registration of Truvada as PrEP on the Australian Register of Therapeutic Goods is welcome, but the cost of PrEP remains prohibitive for most Australian gay men and men who have sex with men.
+The TGA's registration of Gilead and Alphapharms' PrEP medications on the Australian Register of Therapeutic Goods is welcome, but the cost of PrEP remains prohibitive for most people.

-The cost of providing Truvada as PrEP under the PBS to a person for periods they are likely to be at high-risk of acquiring HIV, is likely to be minimal when compared to the cost of lifetime treatment of that individual if they acquire HIV.
-The cost of providing PrEP under the PBS to gay men and others most at risk of HIV infection would be more than offset by savings from HIV infections averted - both for individuals taking PrEP, and for their sexual partners.
+The cost of providing PrEP under the PBS to a person for periods they are likely to be at high-risk of acquiring HIV, is likely to be minimal compared to the cost of lifetime treatment of that individual if they acquire HIV.
+The cost of providing PrEP under the PBS to those at high risk of HIV infection would be more than offset by savings from HIV infections averted.